cloudflare/cloudflare-docs/content/cache/advanced-configuration/cache-reserve.md

 ### Operations

-Operations are performed by Cache Reserve on behalf of the user to write data from the origin to Cache Reserve and to pass that data downstream to other parts of Cloudflare’s network.
+Operations are performed by Cache Reserve on behalf of the user to write data from the origin to Cache Reserve and to pass that data downstream to other parts of Cloudflare's network.
 These operations are managed internally by Cloudflare.

 #### Class A operations (writes)

-Class A operations are performed based on cache misses from Cloudflare’s CDN.
+Class A operations are performed based on cache misses from Cloudflare's CDN.
 When a request cannot be served from cache, it will be fetched from the origin and written to cache reserve as well as our edge caches on the way back to the visitor.

 #### Class B operations (reads)